 England’s women hitting cricket for six

 Women’s cricket is another sport in which great strides are being made.
-A sport that, frankly, once held woefully archaic views about women – so triumphantly overcome by Rachael Heyhoe-Flint – cricket has been taken by storm by England’s women, who have just clinched a memorable T20 series win in India and, of course, became world champions at Lord’s in 2017.
+A sport that, frankly, once held woefully archaic views about women – so triumphantly overcome by Rachael Heyhoe-Flint – cricket has been taken by storm by England’s women, who became world champions at Lord’s in 2017.

 The ICC said the global television audience for World Cup group stage matches reached 50m viewers — 80 per cent higher than the last tournament four years ago – while the final at Lord’s was a sell-out.
 That final, between England and India, was watched by a record 1.1 million people in the UK on Sky Sports — the highest TV viewing figures in the country for any women’s cricket match and a larger audience than the average audience for Premier League match.

-Topping that, even, was last year’s Women’s Hockey World Cup in London, which sold over 80,000 tickets, shattering previous records and beating the 79,000 tickets sold for the Women’s Cricket World Cup.
+Topping that, even, was the 2018 Women’s Hockey World Cup in London, which sold over 80,000 tickets, shattering previous records and beating the 79,000 tickets sold for the Women’s Cricket World Cup.